-- 1. The daily accumulation or flow exceeding 150 gallons per day averaged over the quarter in the leak detection sumps identified in Part I.D.2 and I.D.7. - 2.
-The daily accumulation or flow exceeding 50 gallons per day averaged over the year in the leak detection sumps identified in Part I.D.2 and I.D.7. - 3.
-Failure to meet a Schedule of Compliance date or requirement. - 4.
-The storage of process solution in a single-lined sump or pond for more than 20 consecutive days for any single event. - 5.
-Except as otherwise allowed by this Permit, a minimum 2-foot freeboard shall be maintained in all ponds. - 6.
-Tailings material may not be removed from Dee Gold tailings impoundment TD1 except with prior written authorization from the Division.

-- 7. Closed underground workings of the Dee Underground Mine beyond established bulkheads may not be breached except with prior written authorization from the Division.
-A request to breach workings beyond the bulkheads shall include the location and elevation of the workings to be breached and whether any evaporative mineral precipitates are anticipated to be encountered. - 8.
-Heap leach pads, as measured vertically from the top of the synthetic liner for any point on the pad, constructed in excess of a maximum elevation of 300 feet over minimum 80-mil thickness high density polyethylene (HDPE) synthetic liner. - 9.
+- 4. All analytical samples shall be analyzed as mentioned in the Footnotes or Section II.E, as applicable. - 5.
+The storage of process solution in a single-lined sump or pond for more than 20 consecutive days for any single event. - 6.
+Except as otherwise allowed by this Permit, a minimum 2-foot freeboard shall be maintained in all ponds. - 7.
+Tailings material may not be removed from Dee Gold tailings impoundment TD1 or TD2 except with prior written authorization from the Division. - 8.
+Closed underground workings of the Dee Underground Mine beyond established bulkheads may not be breached except with prior written authorization from the Division.
+A request to breach workings beyond the bulkheads shall include the location and elevation of the workings to be breached and whether any evaporative mineral precipitates are anticipated to be encountered. - 9.
+Heap leach pads, as measured vertically from the top of the synthetic liner for any point on the pad, constructed in excess of a maximum elevation of 300 feet over minimum 80-mil thickness high density polyethylene (HDPE) synthetic liner. - 10.
+Spent ore material may not be removed from the Dee Gold Heap Leach Pads except with prior written authorization from the Division. - 11.
 The cumulative solution application rate to the heap leach pad shall not exceed 4,000 gpm.
-Additionally, the solution application rate per unit area shall not exceed 0.005 gpm/ft2.
+Additionally, the solution application rate per unit area shall not exceed 0.005 gpm/ft. - 12.
+The height of waste rock on TD-1 shall not exceed 400 vertical feet above the closure elevation of TD-1.